 A course consultant is required for first-time sites, coordinators, and directors.
 Considered an expert in the FCCS: OB program, the consultant is very familiar with all aspects of the course content and administration.
 The course consultant will provide guidance from course planning through completion—helping with organization, administrative issues during setup, and evaluating the initial course presentation.
 The consultant may serve as an instructor but may not lead skill stations.
 The site is responsible for selecting the course consultant.

-- Offer mentorship and guidance to first-time course directors and coordinators through weekly, biweekly, or monthly phone conferences.
+- Mentor and guide first-time course directors and coordinators through weekley, biweekly, or monthly phone conferences

-- Debrief with the course director and course coordinator after the first or second day of the course.
-This debriefing will serve to finalize the relationship; evaluate the course; and discuss issues, concerns, and problems.
+- Assess with the course director and coordinator after the first of second day of the course.
+This will serve to finalize the relationship, evaluate the course, and discuss issues and concerns.

 - Current FCCS: OB directors who maintain SCCM membership